robloxxa/banchogo/readme.md

 	}()
 })
 ```
-Basically if you see that method returns a go channel, you should consider calling it in separate from emitted event goroutine
+Basically, if you see that method returns a chan, you should consider calling it in separate from emitted event goroutine

+## Compatability
+This package uses go generics with was introduced in go 1.19.

+All versions below 1.19 are incompatible.

+## Special thanks

+[ThePooN](https://github.com/ThePooN/) and [his community](https://discord.gg/ThePooN) - For creating [banchojs](https://github.com/ThePooN/bancho.js), which inspired me to make this package and for saving my time understanding how bancho works

+[TheHowl](https://github.com/thehowl) - For go osu api wrapper [go-osuapi](https://github.com/thehowl/go-osuapi)